Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Library for numerical INTegration of differential equations (FLINT)](https://github.com/princemahajan/FLINT): modern object-oriented fortran library that provides four adaptive step-size explicit Runge-Kutta (ERK) methods of order 5, 6, 8, and 9 along with dense-output and multiple event-detection support for each of the methods, by Bharat Mahajan.
 The code is written such that any other ERK method can be implemented by including its coefficients with minimum changes required in the code.

+[FORTRAN-ODE-Toolbox](https://github.com/bryand4140/FORTRAN-ODE-Toolbox): codes for solving linear and non-linear ordinary differential equations using the RK4, RK4 adaptive, and Dormand-Prince RK5 adaptive step methods, by Bryan Durham

 [fortran-xtfc](https://github.com/neuralXray/fortran-xtfc): Extreme Theory of Functional Connections (X-TFC) algorithm to solve ordinary differential equations (ODEs) as initial value problems, applied to Robertson's problem in chemical kinetics, by neuralXray

 [generic_rk](https://github.com/cbcoutinho/generic_rk): modularize solvers for ordinary differential equations (ODEs) in Fortran, by cbcoutinho